0xjei/SawChain/processor/README.md

     // A list of Company Fields addresses (for production companies only). repeated string fields = 7;

-    // A list of Company Operators addresses who are enabled to record. repeated string operators = 8;
+    // A list of Company Operators public keys who are enabled to record. repeated string operators = 8;

     // A list of Company Batches addresses.